Evaluating Complex Funding Sources

 Donor-Advised Funds

-Some funding organizations allow individual donors to provide advice as to how grants of their funds will be made.
-However, this practice can lead to issues with tax-deductibility and appropriate accounting.
-To avoid these issues, foundations and other funding organizations hosting donor-advised funds should make sure prospective donors understand the limits of their influence after the contribution to the donor-advised fund is made.
-Organizations who are recipients of grants from foundations and other funding sources using donor-advised funds should make sure that any understanding with the individual donor is clear prior to accepting funding, to avoid any negative impact on the donor relationship.
+To avoid these issues, foundations and other funding organizations hosting donor-advised funds should make sure prospective donors understand the limits of their influence.
+Organizations who are recipients of grants from foundations and other funding sources using donor-advised funds should make sure that any understanding with the individual donor is clear prior to accepting funding.
+This will help avoid any negative impact on the donor relationship.

 Government Funding

-While government funds typically come with extensive tracking and reporting requirements, the recipient may also be barred from using grant money to manage or administer the programs that the funding was intended to support.
-In addition, if the organization spends more than $750,000* in federal funds each year, it is required to have a compliance audit in addition to the financial statement audit.
-This leads to increased audit fees, which are not always covered by the funding source.
+Additionally, if the organization spends more than $750,000* in federal funds each year, it is required to have a compliance audit in addition to the financial statement audit.
+This leads to increased audit fees, which are not always covered by the complex funding sources.

 Pass-Through Relationships